SamuelScheit/fingerprinting/paper/paper.typ

 In order to assign a unique identity or “fingerprint” to each user, various details are collected via the browser.
 For example, a combination of rare fonts, a specific screen resolution, or a specific browser plugin can help generate a unique fingerprint.

-JavaScript libraries can be used for this, such as *FingerprintJS* (FPJS), which collects a variety of information about a user's browser environment.
-In the commercial version, FingerprintJS claims to be able to create a 99.5% unique fingerprint. @fingerprintJS
+JavaScript libraries can be used for this, such as _FingerprintJS_ (FPJS), which collects a variety of information about a user's browser environment.
+In the commercial version, FPJS claims to be able to create a 99.5% unique fingerprint. @fingerprintJS

-FingerprintJS is the most popular JavaScript browser fingerprinting library according to npm downloads. #footnote[https://npmtrends.com/@fingerprintjs/fingerprintjs-vs-@rajesh896/broprint.js-vs-@thumbmarkjs/thumbmarkjs-vs-clientjs-vs-imprintjs]
+FPJS is the most popular JavaScript browser fingerprinting library according to npm downloads. #footnote[https://npmtrends.com/@fingerprintjs/fingerprintjs-vs-@rajesh896/broprint.js-vs-@thumbmarkjs/thumbmarkjs-vs-clientjs-vs-imprintjs]

 #figure(
    image("npm.png"),